 Domestic Violence Laws in Missouri

 Domestic violence is the umbrella term used to describe assault and other violent actions taken against family and household members.
 These actions are criminalized in an effort to protect victims against harmful forms of abuse.
 Domestic violence charges are taken very seriously by the courts and can lead to harsh penalties.
-They commonly occur after law enforcement are called to a domestic scene where they must determine if such a crime has taken place and who the main aggressor was.
+They commonly occur after law enforcement is called to a domestic scene where they must determine if such a crime has taken place and who the main aggressor was.
 Unfortunately, these types of charges can be based on exaggeration, misrepresentation, and falsehoods put forth by victims which are then acted upon by a prosecutor.

 Under Missouri law, domestic violence crimes are those committed against the following individuals: